-The Top 10 Waterfalls of the South List is our way to honor the waterfalls that Julie and I had the fortune of experiencing, which shattered our pre-conceived expectations of the kind of waterfalls to be seen down here.
+The Top 10 Best Waterfalls of the South List is our way to honor the waterfalls that Julie and I had the fortune of experiencing, which shattered our pre-conceived expectations of the kind of waterfalls to be seen down here.
 Indeed, you truly can’t appreciate or make judgments about something until you’ve actually seen it in person, and this was most definitely the case here in the Southeastern United States.
 Moreover, anyone can put together a list, but not everyone can show you how to visit each of the entries on that list!

 By the way, the waterfalls under consideration for this list pretty much belong to the Southern Appalachian range further south of New York and Pennsylvania as well as the midwestern states of Ohio, Indiana, Illinois, and Missouri.
 So for the purposes of this discussion, we’re defining the South as the states of Virginia, West Virginia, Kentucky, North Carolina, South Carolina, Georgia, Tennessee, Florida, Alabama, Mississippi, Louisiana, and Arkansas.

 Indeed, we’re covering a lot of real-estate with this list, but Julie and I feel that we have an extensive enough survey of this vast swath of the country in order to justify having a list like this.
 And speaking of credibility, like with our other top 10 lists, we’re restricting it to only the waterfalls that we’ve personally visited.
 So I’m sure there were and will be deserving waterfalls that we’ve visited that should’ve been on this list as well as others that we hadn’t gotten to yet that might also deserve a spot on this list.
 In other words, this list is by no means etched in stone and we’ll be sure to update it if we’re fortunate enough to come back and see more of what this part of the country has to offer.